-- 100% of the portfolio companies must be compliant with the UN Global Compact Principles at all times. - No investment will made in companies which derive more than 0% of their revenue from antipersonal mines, cluster weapons, controversial weapons and biological and chemical weapons. - 100% of the portfolio companies must be compliant with the sectoral exclusions described above, with no involvement in tobacco products, adult entertainment, artic oil & gas exploration, recreational cannabis (therapeutic allowed), oil sands, palm oil, predatory lending or whale meat.
-No investment will made in companies which derive more than 30% of their revenue from the production/extraction of thermal coal. - Any issuer which ESG information are provided by a third-party ESG research provider will be excluded if, according to their ESG risk rating, such companies have a severe ESG risk. - 100% of the portfolio companies is subject to an ongoing controversy check.
+- 100% of the portfolio companies must be compliant with the UN Global Compact Principles at all times. - No investment will be made in companies which derive more than 0% of their revenue from antipersonal mines, cluster weapons, controversial weapons and biological and chemical weapons. - 100% of the portfolio companies must be compliant with the sectoral exclusions described above, with no involvement in tobacco production, adult entertainment, artic oil & gas exploration, recreational cannabis (therapeutic allowed), oil sands, palm oil, predatory lending or whale meat.
+No investment will be made in companies which derive more than 30% of their revenue from the production/extraction of thermal coal. - Any issuers rated in the 20% worst performers of the Investment Universe are excluded.